Tracque/PLD-Wrapper/README.md

 ## Related Projects

-Development of a companion tool to use PLD.jl for expansion by regions has come up as a potentially useful addition since PLD.jl in its current form only supports strict substitutions, so can only obtain strict limits and not expansions near the limit.
+~~Development of a companion tool to use PLD.jl for expansion by regions has come up as a potentially useful addition since PLD.jl in its current form only supports strict substitutions, so can only obtain strict limits and not expansions near the limit.~~
-This tool, if it is made, will be made open source in another Github repository, the link to which will appear here when released...
+~~This tool, if it is made, will be made open source in another Github repository, the link to which will appear here when released...~~

+It has since been pointed out that such a program would be largely redundant, since by using existing tools to perform expansion by regions, one can obtain region vectors which may be truncated to be used as weight vectors for obtaining the relevant initial forms.